openvinotoolkit/openvino/samples/python/classification_sample_async/README.md

 ## How It Works

+Firstly, the sample application reads command-line parameters after which it runs through following steps:

+1. Prepration of input data,
-At startup, the sample application reads command-line parameters, prepares input data, loads a specified model and image(s) to the OpenVINO™ Runtime plugin, performs synchronous inference, and processes output data, logging each step in a standard output stream.
+2. Loading of a specified model and image(s) to the OpenVINO™ Runtime plugin
+3. Performing synchronous inference
+4. Processing of output data
+5. Logging above steps in a standard output stream.

+Full description of
-You can see the explicit description of each sample step at [Integration Steps](../../../docs/OV_Runtime_UG/integrate_with_your_application.md) section of "Integrate OpenVINO™ Runtime with Your Application" guide.
+each sample step can be found in [Integration Steps](../../../docs/OV_Runtime_UG/integrate_with_your_application.md) section of "Integrate OpenVINO™ Runtime with Your Application" guide.

 ## Running